scipy-conference/scipy_proceedings/papers/ingo_heimbach/paper.rst

 spherical cavity with volume :math:`V_{\rm C}`.
 We also evaluate and export pair distribution functions (PDF) between all atom types and/or cavity centers.
-Continuous representations can be generated using Gaussian, Epanechnikov, :cite:`Ep69` compact, triangular, box, right box, and left box window functions.
+Continuous representations can be generated using Gaussian, Epanechnikov :cite:`Ep69`, compact, triangular, box, right box, and left box window functions.
 The corresponding kernels are listed in the online documentation, and the default bandwidth :math:`\sigma` is 0.4 in all cases.
-Following earlier work, :cite:`AMS92,VBM15,TS85` we calculate the volume-weighted gyration tensor **R**, which describes the second moment of the coordinates (:math:`x`, :math:`y`, :math:`z`) of points inside a cavity
+Following earlier work :cite:`AMS92,VBM15,TS85`, we calculate the volume-weighted gyration tensor **R**, which describes the second moment of the coordinates (:math:`x`, :math:`y`, :math:`z`) of points inside a cavity